cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

   before giving the adversary an integrity advantage higher than IA.

-- Authenticated encryption limit (AEL): The combined number of messages and number of ciphertext an appliation can en-/decrypt before giving the adversary an authenticated enryption advantage higher than AEA.
+- Authenticated encryption limit (AEL): The combined number of messages and number of ciphertexts an application can encrypt or decrypt before giving the adversary an authenticated encryption advantage higher than AEA.

 For an AEAD based on a block function, it is common for these limits to be expressed instead in terms of the number of blocks rather than bytes.